WV Sustainable Schools

 In April 2011 the U.S. Department of Education (USDE) announced a new prestigious award program.
 The Green Ribbon Schools program will recognize schools that save energy, reduce costs, feature environmentally sustainable learning spaces, protect health, foster wellness, and offer sustainability education to boost academic achievement and community engagement.
 The recognition award is part of a larger USDE effort to identify and disseminate knowledge about practices proven to result in improved student engagement, academic achievement, graduation rates, and workforce preparedness, as well as a government-wide aim to increase energy independence and economic security.

-Applications to receive recognition as a WV Sustainable School must be submitted by January 11, 2013.
-The WV Sustainable Schools advisory council will review the applications and announce awards on February 15, 2013.
-Up to four schools will then be nominated to the USDE for the Green Ribbon School awards.
-The USDE expects to award approximately 50 awards in the pilot year.
+Applications to receive recognition as a WV Sustainable School must be submitted by December 20, 2013.
+The WV Sustainable Schools advisory council will review the applications and announce awards on January 10, 2014.
+Up to four schools and one county will then be nominated to the USDE for the Green Ribbon School awards.
+The USDE expects to award approximately 50-75 awards in 2014.
 Additional information about the WV Sustainable Schools and U.S. Green Ribbon Schools criteria can be found here.

 Please direct all inquiries to email@example.com.

 Dates to remember